Mahavira Jain temple, Osian: Architecture

 The Jain temple is dedicated to Mahavira and belongs to Śvētāmbara sect of Jainism.
 The temple is considered a testimony of architecture Gurjara-Pratihara dynasty.
 This a large temple surrounded by enclosing wall consisting of garbhagriha, mandapa.
 The temple features a sanctum, a closed hall, an open porch and an ornate Torana (gateway) and exquisite sculptures.
 The temple has one closed and two pillared halls elongated the axis of principal shrine.
 The torana in front of the sanctum is rich with ornate carvings of tirthankaras, 12 in padmasan posture and 4 kayotsarga positions.
 The pillars of the temple feature intricate artwork are particular Maha-Maru tradition.
 The temple has seven subsidiaries, four on the eastern and three of the western side of the sanctum.
 These shrines are joined by pradaksinapatha.
 Eastern parts of the shrine have figures of Mahavira and Parshavanatha.
 The Shikhara of the garbhagriha and subsidiary shrine are crowned with amalaka and kalasa.
 The shikhara above mulprasad was constructed later with Māru-Gurjara architecture.

 The temple has a large image of Mahavira covered with 400 g of gold is placed inside the garbhagriha.
-The outer and inner walls of the sanctum and closed hall are profusely decorated with carvings of Asta-Dikpalas, yaksha-yakshi, tirthankara, vidyadevi, and other deities.
+The outer and inner walls of the sanctum and closed hall are profusely decorated with carvings of Asta-Dikpalas, yaksha—yakshi, tirthankara, vidyadevi, and other deities.
 Vidyadevi sculptures are portrayed as playing musical instruments.
 The northern, southern, western walls of the temple have carvings of Neminatha's life like birth, war, renunciation, etc. The antarala ceiling of every shrine in the temple complex is rich with carvings of flowers.
 Dev-Kulika temple is also part of the temple complex.

 There are three 5.7 ft Jivantasvami images inside temple.
 Two of these idols are identical, with one having inscription dated 1044 C.E. that identifies the idol to be of Rishabhanatha.
+These idols depicts Tirthankara in Kayotsarga posture with ashta-pratiharya (barring lion-throne), yaksha—yakshi, mahavidyas, and miniature Jina figures on patrika.

 A Dādābadī housing footprints of Jain monks is also present near the Mahavir temple.

 Mahavira temple is one of the most renowned temples in India.
 The elaborate architecture is comparable to that Parshvanatha temple, Khajuraho and Ranakpur Jain temple.